bailei1987/dotnet/README.md

 ### Install Package use Nuget Package Manager

 * packages:
 *  BL.MongoDB  : install on Example.Infrasetructure
 *  BL.MongoDB.Gen  : install on Example.API

+* Alternantly you can only install BL.MongoDB.API on Example.API and create DbContext class at API project.
+Tt combined two upon packages;

 ### Create your Model in Example.Domain